Responsible Whale Watching Certification

 In 2003 we have established protocol with the Ponta Garça village council to rebuild the Whale Lookout “Vigia da Furada”, which is visited regularly by tourists and schools for a guided tour with information on the historic progress from Whaling to Whale Watching in the Azores islands, and the evolution from ancient techniques used by the Azorean Whalers since 1830, to nowadays by Whale Watching.

 With this project: We add value to our service offering and a new cultural landmark for Ponta Garça, we’ve managed to sweep clean an area proximate to a school from abandoned waste, and to create a new job placement for the local community.

-Whaling Boat “Senhora de Fátima”
+Whaler “Senhora de Fátima”

 With this project: We add an extension to our service and to the life of cultural heritage of the Azorean people, by providing authentic experiences with history and tradition to Tourists and new generations.
-Depending on availability, you can sail in an original Whaling Boat as part of the training team, free of any charges.
+Depending on availability, you can sail in an original Whaler as part of the training team, free of any charges.